SRGSSR/pillarbox-documentation/Specifications/monitoring.md

 | `qos_timings` | QoS timings | JSON dictionary | `{ ... }` |

 > [!IMPORTANT]
-> Requirements for each key are not provided explicitly but implementations should fill as much information as possible.
-If some information cannot be reliably determined it should be omitted.
+> Requirements for each key are not provided explicitly but implementations **SHOULD** fill as much information as possible.
+If some information cannot be reliably determined it **SHOULD** be omitted.

 ### Browser